Language selection

 GUIDANCE: CONFIRMATION OF VETERAN SERVICE

-- Organizations are required to ask for proof of service documentation for each program participant.
-If the individual does not have proof of their service, a self-attestation confirming the status of a former member of the CAF or RCMP will suffice to provide support to the individual, and should be retained by the organization in case of an audit.
+• Organizations are required to ask for proof of service documentation for each program participant.
+If the individual does not have proof of their service, a self-attestation confirming the status of a former member of the CAF or RCMP will suffice to provide wrap-around supports to the individual, and should be retained by the organization in case of an audit.
+Rent supplements cannot be provided until VAC has confirmed the service of the individual.

 Intergovernmental Programs Division

-- Once this process is complete, Veterans Affairs Canada will communicate results to the recipient organizations by phone.
+• Once this process is complete, Veterans Affairs Canada will communicate results to the recipient organizations by phone.
+The organization should specify the phone number for VAC to contact following completion of the service confirmation inquiry.

 8. Official Language Minority Communities